April 19, 2017

 Internet service providers (ISPs) can choose what to accept or reject, and they want to protect their users from spammers who just want to make a quick buck and then disappear, so marketers have to distinguish themselves from those spammers.

-A huge cart rolls up: you’ve seen this vendor (domain) before and know that he usually goes home with an empty cart (opened emails): your castle wants his stuff.
+A huge cart rolls up.
+You’ve seen this vendor (domain) before and know he usually goes home with an empty cart (opened emails): Your castle wants his stuff.
 You check the content, you check his papers (authentication), he’s from a town (IP) with a good reputation, and all is in order, so you let him in.

 Now comes another cart full of emails that look alright but you’ve never seen this domain before.
 Does your castle even want them?
-This IP has never sent from this domain before and for all you know he’s trying to make a quick buck cheating the townsfolk.
+This IP never sent from this domain before and for all you know, he’s trying to make a quick buck cheating the townsfolk.

 - Turn him away flat?

 - Let him bring in only a few emails to see if they get a positive response?

 - Put him in the spam corner to see if anyone looks for him?